John Cage Online

 Faster When the Street Gets Noisy — article by Greg Sandow

-- NEW!
-Silencing the Sounded Self: John Cage and the Intentionality of Nonintention — by Christopher Shultis, JSTOR logon required
+Sounded Self: John Cage and the Intentionality of Nonintention —

-- NEW!
-"Something like a hidden glimmering": John Cage and recorded sound — by James Pritchett
+like a hidden glimmering": John Cage and recorded sound — by James

-- John Cage as a Hörspielmacher — by Richard Kostelanetz, JSTOR logon required
+a Hörspielmacher — by Richard Kostelanetz, JSTOR

-Life: John Cage, Avant-gardism & Technology — by Martin J.C.
+- Art & Life: John Cage, Avant-gardism & Technology — by Martin J.C.
 Dixon, also available in .pdf format

-Chance: Change — by Marjorie Perloff
+- Cage: Chance: Change — by Marjorie Perloff

-Cage and the "Project of Modernity" — by David W. Bernstein
+- John Cage and the "Project of Modernity" — by David W. Bernstein

-and the Music of John Cage — by Nancy Perloff
+- Postmodernism and the Music of John Cage — by Nancy Perloff

 - Freedom